mjason98/detgeorges/README.md

 ## Results

 Different parameters and optimizers were tested, as well as two pre-trained networks, VGG16 and ResNet5.
-Between the two, ResNet5 obtained the best results.
+The best results were obtained by ResNet5.

 <center>